Parralogic/AutoBackup/READme.txt

 remember the seconds/min YOU inputted, because, again if you make a change that you don't want it will update the file on the drive!

 NOTE!: IF you delete a file on the directory you are backing up, the file will not be deleted on the drive!, IF it had already been backed UP.

+NOTE!: IF you need to backup different directories, simple just make a copy of the folder and name it whatever you want.
+Look at the created
+"USB-INFO" or better copy it to the new renamed directory and change it manually.
+Or just use a different usb-drive. or just figure it out...